coverclock/com-diag-hazer/README.md

 The internet route to the rover for RTK updates is determined by the address and port from which a keep alive is received by the router from the rover.
 The keep alive message is an RTCM message with a zero-length payload.
-A keep alive message is sent by each rover to the router by default once every twenty-five seconds.
+A keep alive message is sent by each rover to the router once every twenty-five seconds.
 Thirty seconds is a typical timeout after which a firewall or router will remove the UDP return route.
-(This mechanism was inspired by a similar one used by SIP to route RTP packets to VoIP phones.)
+(This mechanism was inspired by a similar one used by SIP to route RTP packets via UDP to VoIP phones.)

+Note that the UDP stream is not encrypted, nor s the source of the datagrams authenticated, so this mechanism is not secure.
+It should be.
+I'm pondering how best to accomplish that.

 # Acknowledgements